ROYAL LANGKAWI INTERNATIONAL REGATTA

 18. PROTESTS AND REQUESTS FOR REDRESS

-18.1.
-Protest forms shall be lodged with the Jury Secretary (or his/her nominee) in the Regatta Office within the protest time limit.

 18.2.
+Protests and requests for redress shall be lodged with the Jury Secretary (or his/her nominee) in the Regatta Office within the appropriate time limit.

-For each class, the protest time limit is 60 minutes after the last boat in that class has finished the last race of the day or the race committee signals no more racing today or from the time of the abandonment of the last race of the day for that class, whichever is later.
+18.3.
+For each class, the protest time limit is 60 minutes after the last boat in that class has finished the last race of the day, the race committee signals no more racing today or from the time of the abandonment of the last race of the day for that class, whichever is later.

-18.4.
-The Schedule of Hearings will be posted on the official RLIR Notice Board as soon as possible but no later than 30 minutes after the Protest Time Limit to inform competitors of hearing in which they are parties.
+18.5.
+The Schedule of Hearings will be posted on the official RLIR Notice Board as soon as possible, but no later than 30 minutes after the Protest Time Limit to inform competitors of hearings in which they are parties or named as witnesses.
 Protest will be heard in the Jury Room located in Crows Nest.

-18.5.
-Notices of protests by the race committee or jury will be posted on the Official RLIR Notice Boards to inform boats under RRS 61.1(b)
+18.6.
+Notices of protests by the race committee or jury will be posted on the Official RLIR Notice Boards to inform boats under rule 61.1(b)

-18.7.
-On the last scheduled day of racing a request for redress based on a Jury decision shall be delivered no later than 30 minutes after the decision was posted.
+18.9.
+On the last scheduled day of racing a request for redress based on a protest committee decision shall be delivered no later than 30 minutes after the decision was posted.
 This changes RRS 62.2.